 - Fly to Antarctica for the Day

 1. Cruise to Antarctica from Ushuaia, Argentina

 The majority of Antarctic cruises depart from Ushuaia at the southern rip of South America.
-You can fly direct from Auckland to Buenos Aires in Argentina and then take a connecting flight South to Ushuaia.
-Once you board your cruise it is a 2-day journey to reach the Antarctic continent where you will find protected bays teeming with wildlife as well as scientific research bases, remote military out posts and remnants of the polar pioneers.
+You can fly direct from Auckland to Buenos Aires in Argentina and then take a connecting flight south to Ushuaia.
+Once you board your cruise it is a 2-day journey to reach the Antarctic continent, where you will find protected bays teeming with wildlife as well as scientific research bases, remote military outposts and remnants of the polar pioneers.
 If you dream of kayaking, SCUBA diving, hiking, camping on ice and endless wildlife watching expeditions in Antarctica, then this is the option for you.

-(1) Antarctic Peninsula Cruises - The standard “Classic” cruises to the Antarctic Peninsula will generally take 10-12 days.
+(A) Antarctic Peninsula Cruises - The standard “Classic” cruises to the Antarctic Peninsula will generally take 10-12 days.

 - Most affordable cruise options